kundajelab/deeplift/README.md

 Returns symbolic variables representing the importance scores.
 This is a convenience function that returns `self.get_mxts()*self.get_diff_from_default_vars()`

 ###The Forward Pass
-Ideally, you should just use the autoconversion.
-If that is not an option, follow the following steps:
+Here are the steps necessary to implement a forward pass.
+Note that if autoconversion (as described in the quickstart) is an option, you can skip steps (1) and (2)
+1. Create a blob object for every layer in the network
-- Each blob object needs to be told what its inputs are via the `set_inputs` function.
+2. Tell each blob what its inputs are via the `set_inputs` function.
 The argument to `set_inputs` depends on what the blob expects.
     - If the blob has a single blob as its input (eg: Dense layers), then the argument is simply the blob that is the input.
     - If the blob takes multiple blobs as its input, the argument depends on the specific implementation - for example, in the case of a Concat layer, the argument is a list of blobs.
-- Once every blob is linked to its inputs, you may compile the forward propagation function with `deeplift.backend.function([input_layer.get_activation_vars()...], output_layer.get_activation_vars())`
+3. Once every blob is linked to its inputs, you may compile the forward propagation function with `deeplift.backend.function([input_layer.get_activation_vars()...], output_layer.get_activation_vars())`.
+If you are working with a model produced by autoconversion, you can access individual blobs via `model.get_layers()` for sequential models (where this function would return a list of blobs) or `model.get_name_to_blob()` for Graph models (where this function would return a dictionary mapping blob names to blobs).
     - The first argument is a list of symbolic tensors representing the inputs to the net.
 If the net has only one input blob, then this will be a list containing only one tensor.
     - Note that the second argument can be a list if you want the outputs of more than one blob
-- Once the function is compiled, you can use `deeplift.util.run_function_in_batches(func, input_data_list)` to run the function in batches (which would be advisable if you want to call the function on a large number of inputs that wont fit in memory)
+4. Once the function is compiled, you can use `deeplift.util.run_function_in_batches(func, input_data_list)` to run the function in batches (which would be advisable if you want to call the function on a large number of inputs that wont fit in memory)
     - `func` is simply the compiled function returned by `deeplift.backend.function`
     - `input_data_list` is a list of numpy arrays containing data for the different input layers of the network.
 In the case of a network with one input, this will be a list containing one numpy array.
     - Optional arguments to `run_function_in_batches` are `batch_size` and `progress_update`